tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 ## APSServiceTracker

 This does the same thing as the standard service tracker included with OSGi, but does it better with more options and flexibility.
 One of the differences between this tracker and the OSGi one is that this throws an _APSNoServiceAvailableException_ if the service is not available.
 Personally I think this is easier to work with than having to check for a null result.
 I also think that trying to keep bundles and services up are better than pulling them down as soon as one depencency goes away for a short while, for example due to redeploy of newer version.
+This is why APSServiceTracker takes a timeout and waits for a service to come back before failing.

 There are several variants of constructors, but here is an example of one of the most used ones within the APS services: